The Fiery Flying Serpent

 As Western missionaries began to penetrate the deep jungles and remote islands of PNG, stories of a flying creature called the Ropen (“demon flyer”) began to be reported.
 Described as a nocturnal creature, the Ropen possesses two leathery wings like a bat with “hands” on each wing, a long tail with a diamond-shaped flange on the end, and a prominent beak.
 The creature is thought to still inhabit the islands of New Britain and Umboi, located in the Bismarck Archipelago.
 The Ropen is said to have a taste for decaying flesh.
 Reports of harassment at native funeral gatherings at the government station of LabLab (on Umboi), and other attempts to disinter corpses suggests that the Ropen is a carrion animal.
 PNG natives will even put tin roofs over fresh graves to deter the creature.

 Although some superstition surrounds this remarkable creature, there are consistencies in the accounts from around the island regions (peoples that do not have any communication links) that lend credibility to the claims.
 The most remarkable part of the description is that the creature is reported to have a biolumiscent capability, like a firefly.
 Carl Baugh of the Creation Evidence Museum conducted two Ropen expeditions to PNG with Jim Blume, one to the island of Umboi and another further north to the Manus region.
-While exploring around the Manus islands, it became clear to Blume and Baugh that the pterosaur-like creature reported in that region were a different species from those observed further south.
+On their 1993 trip, it became clear to Blume and Baugh that the pterosaur-like creatures reported in that region were a different species from those observed further south.
 It was smaller (about 3 feet wingspan), tan in color (by native reports), and reddish in its glow.
 Coloration in the reports from Umboi, on the other hand, vary from glittering black to a very dark grey.
 The bioluminscence color is described as a white/bluish glow.
 Indeed, many who see the glowing creature fly past them describe it as a shimmering white light with a rainbow of colors being thrown off.

 Could it be that a living pterosuar still exists today in PNG?
 Is this strange luminescence the reason that the scriptures refer to the flying serpent as “fiery”?
 Did the Jewish encampment perhaps come under assault by a flock of pterosaurs during the night?
 I determined to further research these Ropen reports, particularly focusing on the largely unexplored northern side of Umboi island with hopes of answering some of these questions.